kpn/combadge/docs/index.md

 #### Base response

-`#!python BaseResponse` is the lower-level API, one should consider inheriting from `#!python SuccessfulResponse` and `#!python FaultyResponse`.
+`#!python BaseResponse` is the lower-level API, one should consider inheriting from `#!python SuccessfulResponse` and `#!python ErrorResponse`.
 However, it is important to note its methods:

 - `#!python raise_for_result()`: raises an error, if the response is faulty
 - `#!python expect(exc_type_, *args)`: raises a specified error, if the response is faulty